-One of the most common pain points among businesses is a lack of high quality, motivated leads.
+One of the most common pain points among businesses and B2B marketers is knowledge of how to generate B2B leads.
 What’s more frustrating is the fact that you know they’re out there somewhere… you just don’t seem to be able to reach them.
 Maybe it’s time to experiment with some new lead-gen strategies.

 Here are 10 dynamic inbound and outbound strategies that will not only help it start raining leads, but help you move them through your pipeline more successfully...

 It’s understandable that some businesses may be reluctant to invest in PPC.
 After all, it can become a rabbit hole and shrewd businesses are wary of throwing good money after bad.
-We all know that organic is better… but SEO is an ever-changing beast with constant Google algorithm updates, so SERP ranking is a longer-term strategy.
+We all know that organic is better… but SEO is an ever-changing beast with constant Google search engine algorithm updates so SERP ranking is a longer-term strategy.

 Using LinkedIn campaigns, Google Ads and retargeting can help businesses to get a headstart in generating motivated leads at various stages of the sales and marketing funnel.
 While you may need to carry out some prudent keyword research and copy testing to ensure best results, capital spent on PPC is rarely wasted.
 It’s only when you fail to capitalise on the momentum built by PPC that it becomes a money pit.

-It’s likely that you’ve never even attempted to send cold emails because conventional wisdom dictates that they simply don’t work.
+It’s likely that you’ve never even attempted to send cold emails because conventional wisdom dictates that email marketing simply doesn't work.
 Indeed, you may think that you can’t send cold B2B emails due to GDPR law.
 However, both these assertions are untrue.
 You can send cold emails, and they can absolutely work in generating motivated leads.

-It all depends on the quality of the email.
+It all depends on the quality of the email and your target audience.
 If you can produce a witty, concise and persuasive email you might be surprised by how much traction it gets, all it takes is a bit of personality, just like the example below.

 Here are some tips to make sure your cold emails rock their recipients’ inboxes: